About Hispanic Serving Institution

 Hispanic Serving Institution

-As a Minority-Serving Institution, Sacramento State is committed to using research and best practice to increase awareness and ability to serve a diverse student body.
+As a Minority-Serving Institution, Sacramento State is committed to using research and best practices to increase awareness and ability to serve a diverse student body.

-- In 2015 Sacramento State was awarded $2.4 million from the US Department of Education (DHSI) to support project INSPIRE, which will focus on increasing student graduation rates.
+- 2015: $2.4 million from the US Department of Education (DHSI) to support project INSPIRE, focused on increasing student graduation rates.

-- In 2017 Sacramento State was awarded $2.6 million from the US Department of Education (DHSI) to support project Comprometid@s, whose goal is is to increase the number of culturally and linguistically competent teachers.
+- 2017: $2.6 million from the US Department of Education (DHSI) to support project Comprometid@s to increase the number of culturally and linguistically competent teachers.

-- In 2018 Sacramento State was awarded $1.5 million from the National Science Foundation (HSI) to build institutional capacity for improving undergraduate STEM teaching and learning.
+- 2018: $1.5 million from the National Science Foundation (HSI) to build institutional capacity for improving undergraduate STEM teaching and learning.